Günther Laukien Prize

 The Günther Laukien Prize is a prize presented at the Experimental Nuclear Magnetic Resonance Conference "to recognize recent cutting-edge experimental NMR research with a high probability of enabling beneficial new applications".
 The prize was established in 1999 in memoriam to Günther Laukien, who was a pioneer in NMR research.
 The prize money of $20,000 is financed by Bruker, the company founded by Laukien.

+Winners

 The recipients of the Günther Laukien Prize have been: